denull/tg-bot-api/README.md

 **English** | [Russian](README-ru.md)

 This is a concise library for [Telegram Bot API](https://core.telegram.org/bots/api).
 Unlike most other libraries, this implementation is not overloaded with unnecessary details and solves only one problem: convenient execution of requests to the API.
-The library has no external dependencies, it consists of 1 file less than 100 lines long and does not require updates when new methods appear.
+The library has no external dependencies, it consists of 1 file about 100 lines long and does not require updates when new methods appear.

 This is **not** a framework.
 The library does not offer ways to handle incoming events: this can be trivially solved by any web framework (for example, [Express](https://expressjs.com/)).
 To call methods, you do not need to consult the library documentation: you always pass an object with the fields that are specified in the official documentation of the [Telegram Bot API](https://core.telegram.org/bots/api).